sylvainwhite/sylvain-white-dev/pages/management.md

 The signs you work for a factory and not for a software company caring about what they deliver.

-"12 Signs you're working in a Feature Factory" by John Cutler.
-[[pdf]({{ site.github.url }}/resources/12SignsYoureWorkingInAFeatureFactory.pdf){:target="_blank"}]
+"12 Signs you're working in a Feature Factory" by John Cutler [[pdf]({{ site.github.url }}/resources/12SignsYoureWorkingInAFeatureFactory.pdf){:target="_blank"}] [[web](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2){:target="_blank"}]
-[[web](https://hackernoon.com/12-signs-youre-working-in-a-feature-factory-44a5b938d6a2){:target="_blank"}]